telerik/teststudio-docs/docs/prerequisites/configure-your-browser/edge-chromium.md

 <h3>Zoom Level Set to 100%</h3>

-1.&nbsp; Click on Edge browser *Settings* button - the three dots located in the upper right corner of the browser.<br><br>
+1.&nbsp; Click on the *Settings* button in Edge - the three dots located in the upper right corner of the browser.<br><br>

 2.&nbsp; Use the plus (+) and minus (-) buttons next to <strong>Zoom</strong> to set it to 100%.<br><br>